MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 ## Security
 All requests to the Translator service are SSL encrypted, using the certificate of the Microsoft Translator service.
-Document Translator stores the service access credentials (client ID and client secret) unencypted in the user profile on the machine.
+Document Translator stores the Azure4 Key unencypted in the user profile on the machine.
 For enterprise use we recommend to implement a more secure storage mechanism.